Medically reviewed on Jan 28, 2019

 There are no adverse reactions listed in the manufacturer's labeling.

-• Cardiovascular disease: Use with caution in patients with cardiovascular diseases (eg, arrhythmias, coronary artery disease, hypertension).
+• Cardiovascular disease: Use with caution in patients with heart disease and/or hypertension.

 • Seizures: Use with caution in patients with a history seizure disorder